-First you should assign a person in charge of creating and implement the plan.
-For the smallest companies it is usually the Managing Director who is in charge of everything.
-In the slightly bigger ones it may be the person responsible for all the Human Resources related tasks, and for the large businesses, with several HR profiles, you will have to assign each one a task inside the plan with the corresponding goal.
-If it is necessary you may even have to divide the department in subcategories.
+First, you should assign a person in charge of creating and implement the plan.
+For the smallest companies, it is usually the Managing Director who is in charge of everything.
+In the slightly bigger ones, it may be the person responsible for all the Human Resources related tasks, and for the large businesses, with several HR profiles, you will have to assign each one a task inside the plan with the corresponding goal.
+If it is necessary you may even have to divide the department into subcategories.

 Ideas are always better understood with graphics, so creating an organisational chart of the structure of the business will be of great help.
 The chart will show: